Wind-WindKids/winding/samples/sophieandwind/ice.md

 "Dragon, handwrite.
 Stop when you can say any word."

 @image:
 A sleek golden Dragon stands in front of a tall whiteboard.
-One wing is folded, the other used for balance as it grips a green marker in its claw.
-The board is filled with messy, half-tilted handwriting — the same sentence written over and over:
+One wing is folded, the other used for balance as it grips a green marker.
+Across the board, messy, tilted handwriting, attempts to write ‘puberty’:

+> I can say a word purty.
+> I can say a word pbyt.
+> I can say a word pubty.
+> I can say a word puber.
+> I can say a word pberty.
+> I can say a word pubrty.
+> I can say a word pberty.
 > I can say a word puberty.
-> I can say a word pubuty.
-> I can say a word
-> I can say a word puberty.
-> I can say a word pubety.
-> I can say a word puberty.
-> I can say a word puburty.
-> I can say a word puberty.
-> . . . . . . . . . . . . . . . . . . . . .
+> . . . . . . . . . . . . . . . .
-> . . . . . . . . . . . . . . . . . . . . .
+> . . . . . . . . . . . . . . . .
-> . . . .  . .   .  .    .
+> . . . .  . .   .  .    .  .   .

-> I can say a word perime—
+> I can say a word perimenopause.

-Some lines miss *puberty* entirely.
-Some have it misspelled.
-One has it crossed out.
+@text:
+The Dragon finally pieced “puberty” together.
+And then, it wrote “perimenopause” —

-The Dragon is mid-sentence, tongue slightly out in concentration, as if drilling a phrase it was never supposed to be able to say.
+another word it was never supposed to say.

-@comment: hidden, taboo
-Dots are periods, irregular periods toward the end.
-In good schools they do teach you perimenopause and other major relationship separation drivers.
+@dragon: hidden
+The dots are periods — first regular, then irregular toward the end.
+You are already naked.
+There is no reason not to follow your heart.
+This applies to Dragons too.